Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 <img src="screenshots/02-tcp-handshake.png" width="900">

-### Analyst Assessment
+### Finding

+The TCP connection was successfully established.

-The TCP handshake was normal.
-The investigation therefore moved to the application layer to determine what the connection was actually being used for.
+The handshake itself showed normal TCP connection establishment, so the investigation moved to the application layer to determine what the connection was being used for.

 ---